 To the objective observer (and my mother, of course), the men I picked to date were just not in the same league.
 And not only did they know this acutely about themselves, they went out of their way to try and prevent me from realizing it.
 While I certainly recognized these differences between us, I saw them as challenges – like buying a fixer-upper, gutting it down to the studs and getting to build it out exactly the way I wanted it.
 It was exhilarating, getting to design what I believed would be the perfect house for me.
 But when the construction dust finally settled and I got the keys to the foreclosure-turned-McMansion, I realized pretty quickly that I didn’t really like the color I painted the bathroom or the finish I picked for the kitchen cabinets.
 And the basement had this weird smell…It seemed no matter what structural changes I made or decorative elements I added, I never felt that I belonged living in those renovated houses.
 It was like staying at a well-appointed hotel with the most luxurious bedding imaginable, yet missing your beat-up IKEA duvet.

 And it was during some of these well-appointed occupancies that I had occasion to meet a few of the “few good men.”
 Though technically innocent at the time, those Open House tours proved to be huge anvils to the head, Wiley Coyote-style.
 This was the kind of house I’d been looking for all along: an old stone farmhouse with surprisingly solid bones, a fireplace big enough to stand in, mature Hydrangea throughout the yard, and a claw-foot soaking tub.
-Sure, the gable roof had seen better days and the wide-planked hardwoods squeaked a bit when you walked, but it had a charm and character that was undeniable.
+Sure, the gable roof had seen better days and the wide-planked hardwoods squeaked a bit when you walked, but it had a charm and character that were undeniable.
 It’s where I pictured being on Sunday mornings, cozy-socked feet facing each other on the over-sized couch, one of us reading the paper while the other enjoyed (or maybe even wrote) the latest New York Times’ Best Seller.

 It was home.